Car Insurance: Young People

 John has put a lot of personal effort and even money into getting the programme up and running, working with the Institute of Advanced Motorists.
 The next step was to apply for funding through Transport Scotland—there is a devolved powers element involved—and we are now taking that initial piece of work and building it into a broader programme.
 The Scottish Qualifications Authority is looking at putting together a package for schools, and headteachers in the borders have been approached to ensure that there is time in the curriculum for young people to come and do that.
 In the months ahead—the next session is in April—young people from across the borders will come again to Charterhall.
 Volvo is stepping up, with fantastic sponsorship in terms of cars, but the money from Transport Scotland was critical.
 We are trying to take what is clearly a fantastic idea and put it into something more credible and bigger.

 I commend the programme to the Government and hon.
 Friends and Members, who should look at such a programme, because it is exactly the type of thing that all Members have referenced.
 How do we make driving safer?
 If we make it safer, premiums will come down—and, above all, we will save lives, which is what it is all about.
-I would be happy to provide the Minister with more details and to invite Ministers—the Scottish Transport Minister will be coming to one of the upcoming sessions.
+I would be happy to provide the Minister with more details and to invite Ministers to visit—the Scottish Transport Minister will be coming to one of the upcoming sessions.
 If we can make some headway, the scheme can be replicated, and it absolutely will make a difference.